First-Year Student FAQ

 Are Macs or PCs more dominant on campus?
 Do I need to bring my own computer?

 Students will find that the campus network supports both Macs and PCs with ethernet, and the entire campus is also wireless.
 The Computer Center on campus is staffed with people who can help troubleshoot computing problems.
 Although it is not necessary to have your own computer, as there are clusters all over campus, students do find it a major convenience.
-Visit the Computing and Information Services website for more information
+Visit the Computing, IDs, & Phones FAQ page and the Computing and Information Services website for more information

 Can I print to anywhere on campus?

 VPrint is Vassar College’s print management system.
 This system allows students to print to virtually any public printer from any computer on the campus network.
 Students have access to both black-and-white and color laser printers.
-You can find more information about printing under the "Services" tab on the Computing and Information Services website.
+You can find more information about printing and on the Computing, IDs, & Phones FAQ page and under the "Services" tab of the Computing and Information Services website.

 How will I get involved on campus?